Job evaluation is a process to set the “size” of a job.

 Know-how, which is the combination of knowledge, skills and experience required for fully acceptable job performance.
 Know-How is considered in three dimensions:

 - Communicating and influencing skills

 2. Problem solving

-Problem solving - The span, complexity and level of analytical, evaluative and innovative thought required in the job - expressed as a utilisation of Know-How.
+Problem solving: The span, complexity and level of analytical, evaluative and innovative thought required in the job - and refers to know-how to identify, delineate and resolve problems.
 Problem solving is considered in two dimensions: